Reading into Murder: interpretive essays on select cult texts

 Reading into Murder: interpretative essays on select cult texts.

 The book will be a collection of critical papers on select cult texts.
 The aim shall be to present a broad view and an in-depth scholarship on the highest level of crime, murder, and its interpretation, detection and/or denouement in the select cult/classic works of literature, drama, fiction, poetry, ranging works from Greek tragedy, Elizabethan revenge tragedy and Jacobian tragedy, Browning's poetry, classic British detective fiction, modernist English verse drama, Bengali detective fiction, European and American fiction (Umberto Eco from Italy; Arnaldur Indriðason from Iceland, Jed Rubenfeld from USA and Latin American fiction by Gabriel Garcia Marquez from Colombia and Orhan Pamuk from Istanbul) through most pertinent/relevant theoretical lenses.

-AT THIS MOMENT SLOTS FOR CHAPTERS ON Fyodor Dostoevsky's Crime and Punishment and Thomas Kyd's The Spanish Tragedy AS MENTIONED BELOW ARE STILL OPEN.
+AT THIS MOMENT SLOTS FOR CHAPTERS ON Patrick Suskind's Perfume: The Story of a Murderer (1985) and Alain Mabanckou's African Psycho (2003), Edgar Allan Poe's The Mystery of Marie Roger (1842)/ The Murders in the Rue Morgue (1841) AS MENTIONED BELOW ARE STILL OPEN.
 PLEASE SEND ABSTRACT ON ANY OF THESE ONLY.